realworldocaml/book/book/lists-and-patterns/README.md

 second case.

-A better way to write this code is not to use pattern matching for determining whether the first element is equal to `to_drop`, but to instead use an ordinary `if` statement:
+A better way to write this code is not to use pattern matching for determining whether the first element is equal to `to_drop`, but to instead use an ordinary `if` expression:

 ```ocaml env=main
 # let rec drop_value l to_drop =